Right, right, turn off the lights,

-The cast includes Robert De Niro, Michelle Pfeiffer, Hilary Swank, Ashton Kutcher, Abigail Breslin, Lea Michele, Jessica Biel, Sofia Vergara, Sarah Jessica Parker, Sienna Miller, Jon Bon Jovi, Seth Meyers, Til Schweiger, Josh Duhamel, Katherine Heigl, Alyssa Milano, Halle Berry, Carla Gugino, Zac Efron and Chris 'Ludacris' Bridges.
+The cast includes Robert De Niro, Michelle Pfeiffer, Hilary Swank, Ashton Kutcher, Abigail Breslin, Lea Michele, Jessica Biel, Sofia Vergara, Sarah Jessica Parker, Sienna Miller, Jon Bon Jovi, Seth Meyers, Til Schweiger, Josh Duhamel, Katherine Heigl, Alyssa Milano, Halle Berry, Carla Gugino, Zac Efron, Chris 'Ludacris' Bridges and Nat Wolff.

 For more information on this film including pictures, trailers and a detailed synopsis click here.

 Oh P!nk, I hear ya, I just wanna dance, but first we have the plot to talk about and this could take some time...
 Ready?
 Let's do it!

 First there's Paul (Zac Efron), he's a bike messenger who is also a bit of a douche.
 He's friends with Randy (Ashton Kutcher) who hates New Year's because he seems to pretty much be a miserable person in general.
 Anyway.
 Like, whatever, amirite?

 So Paul is delivering a package to Ingrid (Michelle Pfeiffer) who works at a big record label and has just received four tickets to the company's massive New Year's party.
 "Like that's the biggest party ever!"
 Paul tells her while Ingrid sours up and looks miserable, hating her job, her life and pretty much everything else at the moment.